The internet is fundamentally broken.

-The question now is: what can we actually do about it?
+The question now is: what can we do?
 The answer is messy, expensive, and occasionally involves telling very powerful people that their business model is morally questionable.

 Accepting the obvious